hpcleuven/VscDocumentation/source/leuven/wice_quick_start.rst

 There are several type of nodes in the wICE cluster: normal compute nodes, GPU nodes, big memory nodes and nodes configured for interactive use.
 The resources specifications for jobs have to be tuned to use these nodes properly.

-The maximum walltime for any job on wICE regular nodes is 7 days (168 hours).
-Job requests with walltimes between 3 and 7 days are not allowed to run on big memory, interactive, GPU nodes.
+In general, the maximum walltime for wICE jobs is 3 days (72 hours).
+Only jobs submitted to the ``batch_long`` partition are allowed to have walltimes up to 7 days (168 hours), as illustrated below.

-wICE cluster uses a different workload manager than Genius: Slurm instead of Torque+Moab.
+The wICE cluster uses a different workload manager than Genius: Slurm instead of Torque+Moab.
 More information about converting pbs scripts and commands into Slurm can be found :ref:`here <Antwerp Slurm_convert_from_PBS>`

 .. _submit to wice compute node: